ivanchromjak/jekyll-theme-eon/theme-docs.md

 ```

 ## Gallery
-Gallery include displays images in specific directory as a gallery.
+Gallery include displays images in a specific directory as a gallery.
 Use the following include to add a gallery to a page:
 {% raw %}
 ```yml
 {% include gallery.html